amehrjou/amehrjou.github.io/_posts/2022-04-08-what-is-life.md

-# DNA as a Truing Machine
+# DNA as a Turing Machine

 Let's accept for now that genes are the programs that encode the *development* of the living organism which are physically implemented as a form of stable molecules.
 I emphasized the term *development* to give the impression that, in this view, genes are not only a list of attributes.
 They are recipes for building the organism from scratch.
 One could see the gene as a program that contains the code to produce an attribute and also the instruction on how to run that code.
 Schrodinger's states more or less the same view: